 Less codemodable: Low-level, detailed implementations.

-public class Circle {// Complex drawing logic involving graphics primitives}
+1public class Circle {2 // Complex drawing logic involving graphics primitives3}

 Making code more "codemodable" often involves cleaning up and refactoring the codebase to improve these aspects, which not only facilitates the use of codemods but generally leads to a cleaner, more maintainable, and more robust codebase.